stcarrez/resource-embedder/docs/Are_Installer.md

 attribute to `true`, the generated file is assigned the timestamp of the newest file in the source files.

-## Install mode: exec
+## Install mode: exec and copy-exec
-The `exec` mode is the most powerful installation rule since it allows to execute a command on the source file. to copy a file or a directory by using an external program.
+The `exec` and `copy-exec` mode are the most powerful installation rules since they allow to execute a command on the source file.
+The `copy-exec` will first copy the source file to the destination area and it will execute the command.
 The rule is created by using the following XML definition:

 ```Ada
 <install mode='exec' dir='target' source-timestamp='true'>